Summary

 For example, the following example shows a list of accounts that include

-must be the string “example_seed,” the public key of user
+must be the string “example_seed,” the public key of user, and the string

 derived using the specified seeds and the canonical bump, then the account